WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2017-10-09-agile-manifesto.md

 author: Wolfgang Ofner
 categories: [Miscellaneous]
 tags: [Agile, Scrum]
+description: The Agile Manifesto is a guideline how to collaborate in agile projects.
+The goal is to achieve better results by working together...
 ---
 The Agile Manifesto is a guideline how to collaborate in agile projects.
 The goal is to achieve better results by working together.